dashkevych/goedemorgen/readme.txt

 * The TGM Plugin Activation library (http://tgmpluginactivation.com/), by Thomas Griffin, is licensed under the GPL-2.0 or later : https://opensource.org/licenses/GPL-2.0

 == Changelog ==

+= 1.0.1, Oct 23, 2017 =

+* Add: option to change the font size of the body of the website;
+* Update: site typography styling;
+* Update: optimize theme JavaScript file;
+* Update: use strict comparison for empty strings;
+* Update: remove unnecessary arguments from the social menu;
+* Update: theme settings functionality;
+* Fix: thumbnail issue in archive views;
+* Fix: minor styling issues;

 = 1.0.0, Sep 16, 2017 =